-Obligated Exit Capacity shall be identified.
-Any such remaining Incremental Obligated Exit Capacity shall be Funded Incremental Obligated Exit Capacity.
+- 63. The revised Obligated Exit Capacity and remaining Incremental Obligated Exit Capacity (and hence flows) for all potential capacity substitutions shall be verified by network analysis.
+Where such analysis is deemed to result in a "failed" network, the flow at the donor NTS Exit Point(s) (and hence the quantity of capacity substituted from the donor NTS Exit Point(s)) shall be adjusted until the network does not fail or there is no more Substitutable Capacity available.
+In this event the residual investment22 needed to facilitate the release of the remaining Incremental Obligated Exit Capacity shall be identified.
+Any such remaining Incremental Obligated Exit Capacity shall be Funded Incremental Obligated Exit Capacity. - 64.

-- 65.67.
 Where residual investment is identified and the associated cost of this investment is not, in National Grid's sole estimation, adequately covered by the return on such investment, potential capacity substitutions will be adjusted.
-The most economic solution will be proposed taking into account minimum economic investment and substitution quantities. - 66.68.
-Scenarios where National Grid may regard the return on investment to be inadequate will include, but not be limited to, where the residual investment: - is for a small quantity requiring investment below economic pipeline sizes; - is for a quantity requiring investment at non-standard pipeline/infrastructure sizes or to unsatisfactory connection points to the existing NTS. - 67.69.
-Where paragraph 6764 applies potential substitutions shall be disregarded to the extent necessary to avoid sub-optimal investment and/or partial substitution where a satisfactory revenue driver has not been approved by the Authority and included in the Licence for the residual investment.
+The most economic solution will be proposed taking into account minimum economic investment and substitution quantities. - 65.
+Scenarios where National Grid may regard the return on investment to be inadequate will include, but not be limited to, where the residual investment: - is for a small quantity requiring investment below economic pipeline sizes; - is for a quantity requiring investment at non-standard pipeline/infrastructure sizes or to unsatisfactory connection points to the existing NTS. - 66.
+Where paragraph 64 applies potential substitutions shall be disregarded to the extent necessary to avoid sub-optimal investment and/or partial substitution where a satisfactory revenue driver has not been approved by the Authority and included in the Licence for the residual investment.